Rosetta store: contrasts

 Introduction

-Here you can find comparisons of results obtained in jamovi GAMLj, jamovi (jmv), pure R, and SPSS.
+Here you can find comparisons of results obtained in GAMLj, jamovi (jmv), pure R, and SPSS.
 When not explicitely discussed, the code of different software is written with the aim of obtaing identical results across programs.

 Unfortunately, contrasts coding schemes get different names in different publications and they are implemented in different ways across software.
 Things can get a bit confusing because of this.
 For partially overlapping coding scheme definitions see UCLA idre web site, SPSS manual and Cohen, J., Cohen, P., West, S. G., & Aiken, L. S. (2013).
 Applied multiple regression/correlation analysis for the behavioral sciences.
 Routledge.
 If you have familiarity with python, you can compare results also with python statmodels results